ChaddFrasier/redux-feature-generator/README.md

 ```

 ## Stable Releases
+* 1.3.0         Added the ability to pass a folder path to the program to generate the files in a specified path
 * 1.2.4         Added testing to code with no major changes to functionality
 * 1.1.1         Code refactor patch level added unit tests
 * 1.1.0         Added version command option for testing install